School Board Policy 103 -

 II.
 General Statement of Policy

 C. The appropriate administrator shall respond in writing to the complaining party concerning the outcome of the investigation or follow-up, including any appropriate action or corrective measure that was taken.
-The superintendent shall be copied on the correspondence and consulted in advance of the written response when appropriate.
-The response to the complaining party shall be consistent with the rights of others pursuant to the applicable provisions of Minn.
-Stat.
-Ch.
-13 (Minnesota Government Data Practices Act) and other law.
+The Superintendent shall be copied on the correspondence and consulted in advance of the written response when appropriate.
+The response to the complaining party shall be consistent with the rights of others pursuant to the applicable provisions of Minnesota Statutes chapter 13 (Minnesota Government Data Practices Act) and other law.

 Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)